mbarsbey/mbarsbey.github.io/_posts/2014-3-3-Hello-World.md

 ---

 I am a computer engineering PhD student with a focus on probabilistic machine learning.
-My research areas comprise of **causal inference, model selection, and latent variable modeling**.
+My research areas include **causal inference, model selection, and latent variable modeling**.
 My advisor is Prof. **A. Taylan Cemgil** of Bogazici University, Istanbul.

-I have industry experience as a data scientist in time series analysis and high dimensional financial data.
-I also have a background in experiment design, research, and statistical inference in cognitive science.
+I also have industry experience as a data scientist in **time series analysis and high dimensional financial data**.
+I also have a background in experiment design, research, and statistical inference in **cognitive science**.

 Below are some excerpts from my past work.
 Feel free to visit my <a href="github.com/mbarsbey">GitHub page</a>, my <a href="https://linkedin.com/in/melih-barsbey-b3626096/">LinkedIn profile</a>, and to e-mail me through _melih.barsbey at gmail.com_ for any questions.